 - Poor business environment

 - High unemployment and poverty rates (46.2% of the population lived in extreme poverty in 2020 according to the World Bank)

 - Deficient agricultural infrastructure: storage, processing, irrigation, inputs

-- Inadequate education, public health, and transport infrastructure
+- Insufficient education, public health and transport infrastructure

-- Poor health of the banking sector; high bad-debt rate (especially in public banks)
+- Poor health of the banking sector; high rate of bad debts (especially for public banks)

 - Poor progress in governance (especially in fighting corruption)